The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Related Work

-\textbf{Choice of \texttt{Replace} Function.} To our knowledge, no prior work systematically compares the effect of the \texttt{Replace} function on metric results for a fixed set of explanations.
-Past evaluations of explanation methods typically remove tokens or words from the text entirely \cite{nguyen_comparing_2018, deyoung_eraser_2019} or replace them with fixed feature values \cite{hooker_benchmark_2019, yin2021faithfulness}.
-Methods for creating explanations also use several distinct approaches, including (1) replacing token embeddings with the zero vector \cite{li2016understanding, sundararajan_axiomatic_2017, arras-etal-2019-evaluating}, (2) using a special token \cite{zaidan_using_2007, sundararajan_axiomatic_2017}, (3) marginalizing predictions over a random variable representing an unobserved token \cite{zintgraf2017visualizing, kim-etal-2020-interpretation, yi2020information, janzing2020feature}, and (4) adversarially selecting counterfactual features \cite{hsieh2020evaluations}. \citet{sturmfels2020visualizing} carry out a case study involving a few \texttt{Replace} functions for a vision model, but they focus specifically on image blurring techniques from \citet{fong2017interpretable} and the case study is not intended to be a full comparison of methods.
-In addition to evaluating \texttt{Replace} functions from the above works, we also consider setting attention mask values for individual tokens to 0, which reduces their attention weights to 0 at each layer in a Transformer.
+\textbf{Choice of \texttt{Replace} Function.} Past evaluations of explanation methods typically remove tokens or words from the text entirely \cite{nguyen_comparing_2018, deyoung_eraser_2019} or replace them with fixed feature values \cite{hooker_benchmark_2019, yin2021faithfulness}.
+Methods for creating explanations also use several distinct approaches, including (1) replacing token embeddings with the zero vector \cite{li2016understanding, sundararajan_2017_axiomatic, arras-etal-2019-evaluating}, (2) using a special token \cite{zaidan_using_2007, sundararajan_2017_axiomatic}, (3) marginalizing predictions over a random variable representing an unobserved token \cite{zintgraf2017visualizing, kim-etal-2020-interpretation, yi2020information, janzing2020feature}, and (4) adversarially selecting counterfactual features \cite{hsieh2020evaluations}. \citet{sturmfels2020visualizing} carry out a case study involving a few \texttt{Replace} functions for a vision model, which they compare via test-time ablations with image blurring techniques, though the case study is not intended to be a full comparison of methods. \citet{haug2021baselines} assess a number of \texttt{Replace} functions for explanation methods used with tabular data, but they compare between functions to use when generating explanations, rather than when evaluating explanations, for which they offer no recommendation.
+In addition to evaluating \texttt{Replace} functions from the above works, we also consider setting attention mask values for individual tokens to 0.